Loonie rises with oil

 At 9:20 a.m., the Canadian dollar was at C$1.0036 to the U.S. dollar, or 99.64 U.S. cents, up from C$1.0049 to the U.S. dollar, or 99.51 U.S. cents, at Friday's close.

-"The (U.S.) dollar seemed to sell off after we got the Bank of America (BAC.N: Quote) results," said Adam Cole, head currency strategist at RBC Capital Markets in London.
+"The (U.S.) dollar seemed to sell off after we got the Bank of America (BAC.N) results," said Adam Cole, head currency strategist at RBC Capital Markets in London.

 The No. 2 U.S. bank saw its income fall 77 percent to $1.21 billion, hurt by writedowns and rising credit losses.